 - Spoon the zucchini and cheese filling into the pastry cases.

 - Pour the cream, milk and egg mixture over the zucchini in the muffin tin.
-Pour until about 1/8″ from the top of the pastry cases.
-Don’t overfill as this will expand on cooking and may cause the tarts to stick to the muffin trays.
+Pour until about 1/8″ from the top of the pastry cases (image 3 above).
+Don’t overfill as the filling will expand on cooking and may overflow, causing the tarts to stick to the muffin trays.

 - Place the muffin tin in a pre-heated oven (200C / 400F) and bake for approximately 30 minutes until golden on top.
 The filling should feel firm to the touch when the tarts are cooked.

-- When they are done, remove from the oven and allow to cool.
+- When they are done, remove from the oven and allow to cool (image 4 above).

 - As with all baking recipes, the time to bake may vary from oven to oven, and also depends on factors such as altitude, and even country.
 My advice is always to check at least 5 minutes before the cooking time is up.